christine-iyer/apiPractice/README.md

-# Getting Started with Create React App
+lets get it started.# Getting Started with Create React App

 This project was bootstrapped with [Video](https://www.youtube.com/watch?v=YaioUnMw0mo).